luisagapito/Ecommerce-Data-Pipeline/README.md

 There was implemented three quality checks were in the code:

     1. Ensure not null key values for the users' table
     2. Ensure not null key values for the time table
     3. Ensure not null key values for products table
+    4. Unit tests to ensure all 151 product brands exist in the tables
+    5. Unit tests to ensure the 2 genders exist in the tables
+    6. Unit tests to ensure the event type is only the purchase type

 ## Data Dictionary